Easy No Fail BBQ Ribs

 Ingredients

-• 2 racks of baby back pork ribs (approx 2 lbs each)
+- 2 racks of baby back pork ribs (approx 2 lbs each - 4 lbs in total)

-• 4 tbsp spice rub of choice (my homemade one is easy and delicious)
+- 4 tablespoons spice rub of choice (my homemade one is easy and delicious)

-• ½-1 cup of store-bought or homemade barbecue sauce plus more for serving (my homemade BBQ sauce is easy and delicious)
+- 1-1½ cups of store-bought or homemade barbecue sauce, plus more for serving (my homemade BBQ sauce is easy and delicious)

 Directions

-3. Preheat an outdoor grill or grill pan for high heat.
+- Preheat an outdoor grill or grill pan to high heat. (see recipe notes below for oven directions)

-4. Remove the ribs from the oven, discard any liquids and let stand 10 minutes.
-Remove the racks from the foil, and place on the grill.
+- Remove the ribs from the oven, discard any liquids and let stand 10 minutes.
+Carefully remove the racks from the foil, and place on the grill.
 Grill the ribs for 3 to 4 minutes on each side.
 Brush sauce on the ribs while they’re grilling, just before you serve them (adding it too early will burn it).

-Make ahead: Ribs can be baked up to 3 days ahead just let them cool and then chill in the refrigerator wrapped tightly in foil (the flavor will be more developed, and the cold ribs will hold together better on the grill as they heat through).
-When ready to grill remove from foil and grill 7-10 minutes until heated through basting as you normally would with BBQ sauce.
+- MAKE AHEAD: Cook Ahead and Grill Just Before Serving: Ribs can be baked up to 2-3 days ahead just let them cool and then chill in the refrigerator wrapped tightly in foil (the flavor will be more developed, and the cold ribs will hold together better on the grill as they heat through).
+When ready to grill remove from foil and grill on medium high 7-10 minutes until heated through basting as you normally would with BBQ sauce.
+OR Season & Chill: If you want the flavours to have time to penetrate the ribs feel free to seasons them with the spice rub and place in a airtight container or large freezer bag and store in the fridge the day before you plan on cooking them.
+Cook them as stated in recipe once ready.